Depending on where you live and work, cloth face masks are probably required or recommended for use in public settings.

 - Remove elastic ties or bands before washing no-sew masks.

 - Put masks in the dryer or use a hair blow dryer (both on the hottest settings).

 - Do not microwave or boil masks in water.

-Puracy Natural Laundry Detergent is gentle yet effective, thanks to a formula that's free of harsh chemicals, allergens, sulfates, and dyes.
-For your cloth masks, we recommend a hot water setting with an extra rinse cycle.
-It’s safe to wash your face mask with your other clothing.
+Puracy Natural Laundry Detergent is gentle yet effective, thanks to a formula that's free from harsh chemicals, allergens, sulfates, and dyes.

-From wearing masks to washing your hands to cleaning and disinfecting high-touch areas of your home, we know you’re taking extra precautions to protect your family.
-That’s why we’re working around the clock to ensure you have the products you need to stay healthy.
+From washing masks to disinfecting your home, we know you’re taking extra precautions to protect your family.
+That’s why we’re working around the clock to ensure you have the products you need to keep you healthy.